 The first one is CONCENTRATION; our mindset and focus as we look at a page of music is the single most important factor to our success in reading that music.

 Without it, we miss notes and accidentals, we screw up rhythms, we find ourselves disconnected from the time, and we lose our place in the music; most mistakes we make in performing music can be attributed to a lack of concentration.

 So often we read the page in performances with only half our concentration and, what's worse, we don't even realize it; random thoughts pop into our head, we review the day, sometimes we just zone out altogether; we're looking at the page, we see the notes, but our minds are not completely involved and focused on the task at hand.

-This is a recipe for disaster; step one on our journey to becoming a sight-reading master is to put a stop to this mindless music reading.
+This is a recipe for a breakdown, so, Step One on our journey to becoming a sight-reading master is to put a stop to mindless music reading.